goujilinouhaila-coder/Multiplication_table/Dashboard.md

 About the meeting of **24 April 2021**, a few changes were added to the documentation.
 The code was cleaned and made the pep8 in every bit of the code by **Berrandou Assia** & **Valérian Sobolak**.

 Our last meeting was in **25 April 2021**, where the beamer was finalized, the `README.md` updated and the entire structure of the project reviewed.
+And we recorded the video of the presentation of our group.

 Thanks to this organization and collaboration, we were able to meet deadlines and deliver actionable results.